salamwaddah/constants/README.md

 #### Credits

 This package is made and inspired from a combination of MIT open source packages as well as personal efforts.
-Please open a pull request if you feel to add your credits.
+Please open a pull request if you need to add your credits.

 - https://github.com/guiwoda/timezone-constants
 - https://github.com/repat/date-constants